Sheikh Khalifa bin Hamad Al Thani Center for Integrative Research on Cardiovascular Aging (CIRCA)

 Arshad Jahangir, MD

-Dr. Jahangir graduated from the Dow Medical College at the University of Karachi (India).
+Dr. Jahangir graduated from the Dow Medical College at the University of Karachi (Pakistan).
 He completed his residency in internal medicine and fellowships in cardiology and cardiac electrophysiology at the Mayo Clinic in Rochester, Minnesota.
 He serves as director of the Sheikh Khalifa bin Hamad Al Thani Center for Integrative Research on Cardiovascular Aging and the chair for the Cardiovascular Research at Aurora.
 He is also a professor of medicine for Aurora University of Wisconsin Medical Group (AUWMG) and University of Wisconsin School of Medicine and Public Health.
 As a clinician-investigator, Dr. Jahangir brings an extensive expertise in clinical and basic cardiac electrophysiology and cardiac aging.

 Dr. Jahangir has served in a leadership role for several national and international clinical and scientific societies.
 He currently serves as a member of the Myocardial Ischemia and Metabolism Study Section at the National Heart, Lung and Blood Institute (NHLBI).
 He has also published extensively in the field of cardiovascular disease and served as a reviewer for several peer reviewed journals.
 Dr. Jahangir is the recipient of numerous national and international awards.
 He received the William B Abrams Award in Geriatric Clinical Pharmacology and multiple awards from Mayo Clinic for his research in cardiovascular aging.